 Scenario: Mr. A is a man with schizophrenia who believes that the FBI has placed “invisible” microphones and cameras in his apartment.
 He takes 1 mg of risperidone daily “to keep my family off my back,” but you are trying to get him to take a higher dose.
 You have tried to discuss his diagnosis with him, but he dismisses it, and believes that “schizophrenia was made up by the FBI to incarcerate subversives.”

 Sample note: Mr. A says he is taking risperidone 1 mg daily, but continues to be convinced that the FBI is monitoring him.
-We disagree on this, as we do about whether or not he has a psychiatric problem.
+We disagree on this, as we do about whether he has a psychiatric problem in the first place.
 I believe that a higher dose of risperidone would help him with the anxiety he feels about being monitored, but he firmly refused to increase the dose to 2 mg daily.
 I nevertheless urged him to consider a brief trial of the higher dose, to see if he noticed any benefit.
 We will continue to assess his overall level of anxiety and how it affects his daily functioning.
 I am concerned that his anxiety limits his ability to feel safe on a day-to-day basis.
-On a happier note, he continues to be very interested in current events and reads newspapers and books extensively.
+But on a happier note, he continues to be very interested in current events and reads newspapers and books extensively.

 The borderline patient

 Scenario: Ms. B is a young woman who frequently self-mutilates to manage stress.
 She is taking fluoxetine and aripiprazole for anxiety and depression, which help to increase her stress tolerance to a certain extent, but she finds that ongoing use of alcohol and marijuana “help me more” with anxiety.
 Her relationship with her boyfriend continues to be marked by frequent verbal fights, and occasional pushing.
 You are trying to explore other medication options and also to encourage her to try dialectical behavior therapy.